seananderson/portfolio-review/ms.md

    research is determining how we can operationalize the outputs of ecological portfolio optimization into conservation decisions.

-4. Even if not used as a research tool, portfolios provide a powerful metaphor to communicate the sometimes-abstract concept of biological diversity and its impact on risk, uncertainty, and variability to conservation managers and the public.
+4. Even if not used as a research tool, portfolios provide a compelling metaphor to communicate the sometimes-abstract concept of biological diversity and its impact on risk, uncertainty, and variability to conservation managers and the public.

 # Acknowledgements